xrmx/uwsgitop/README.rst

 - ``blue``, if the worker is ``suspended``

-If ``memory-report`` is not enabled in your uwsgi configuration you'll see everything ``red``.
-Knowing how much memory resources are consuming your uwsgi processes is useful, please enable it.
+Remember to enable ``memory-report`` in your uwsgi configuration to see how much memory resources your uwsgi processes are consuming.

 Further Reading
 ---------------